 ENFJs can help ISFPs by spending personal, quality time with them to connect emotionally.

-ISFPs and ENFJs can encourage and motivate each other in their personal and professional lives.
+ISFP and ENFJ types can encourage and motivate each other in their personal and professional lives.

 ISFPs can motivate ENFJs by expressing gratitude and staying relatively organized in their workspace.